29 Resampling and Model Assessment

 In this case, \(k\) is so large that it does not permit enough flexibility.
 We call this over-smoothing.

-It is very common for machine learning algorithms to require that we set a value, or values, before we even fit the model.
-An example is the \(k\) in kNN.
-In Chapter 30 we learn of other examples.
-These values are referred to as parameters and an important step in machine learning in practice is picking or tunning those parameters.
+It is very common for machine learning algorithms to require that we set one or more values before fitting the model.
+A simple example is the choice of \(k\) in k-Nearest Neighbors (kNN).
+In Chapter 30, we will see additional examples.
+These values are referred to as tuning parameters, and an important part of applying machine learning in practice is choosing them, often called tuning the model.

-So how do we tune these parameters?
-For example, how do we pick the \(k\) in kNN?
-In principle, we want to pick the \(k\) that maximizes accuracy or minimizes the expected MSE as defined in Section 26.8.
-The goal of resampling methods is to estimate these quantities for any given algorithm and set of tuning parameters such as \(k\).
-To understand why we need a special method to do this, let’s repeat what we did above, comparing the training set and test set accuracy, but for different values of \(k\).
-We can plot the accuracy estimates for each value of \(k\):
+So how do we pick tuning parameters?
+For instance, how do we decide on the best \(k\) in kNN?
+In principle, we want the value of \(k\) that maximizes accuracy or, equivalently, minimizes the expected MSE as defined in Section 27.8.
+The challenge is that we do not know the true expected error.
+The goal of resampling methods is to estimate this error for any given algorithm and set of tuning parameters, such as \(k\).

-First, note that the estimate obtained on the training set is generally lower than the estimate obtained with the test set, with the difference larger for smaller values of \(k\).
-This is due to over-training.
+First, note that the estimate obtained from the training set is generally more optimistic, higher accuracy, than the estimate from the test set, with the gap being larger for smaller values of \(k\).
+This is a classic symptom of overfitting.

 29.5 Mathematical description of resampling methods

-A intuitive first attempt is the apparent error defined in Section 26.8 and used in the previous section:
+An intuitive first attempt is the apparent error defined in Section 27.8 and used in the previous section:

 \[ \hat{\mbox{MSE}}(\lambda) = \frac{1}{N}\sum_{i = 1}^N \left\{\hat{y}_i(\lambda) - y_i\right\}^2 \]

-As noted in the previous section, this estimate is a random error, based on just one test set, with enough variability to affect the choice of the best \(\lambda\) substantially.
+As noted in the previous section, this estimate is a random variable, based on just one test set, with enough variability to affect the choice of the best \(\lambda\) substantially.

 \[ \frac{1}{B} \sum_{b=1}^B \frac{1}{N}\sum_{i=1}^N \left\{\hat{y}_i^b(\lambda) - y_i^b\right\}^2 \]

-The general idea is to generate a series of different random samples from the data at hand.
+The general idea behind resampling methods is to generate a series of different random samples from the data at hand.
 There are several approaches to doing this, but all randomly generate several smaller datasets that are not used for training, and instead are used to estimate MSE.
-Next, we describe cross validation, one of the most widely used resampling resampling methods.
+Next, we describe cross validation, one of the most widely used resampling methods.

 29.6 Cross validation